Crash and deadlock¶

-This page is meant to help a user determine the cause of a program failure and diagnose a program that hang.
+This page is meant to help a user determine the cause of a program failure and diagnose a program that hangs.
 In the following, two tools are presented: the Stack Trace Analysis Tool (STAT) and the Abnormal Termination Processing (ATP).
 Both tools rely on the analysis of the stack backtrace to determine where the application is stalled or view where the application was at the time of the crash.
 See also the Cray documentation page about debugging tools in Cray Programming Environment.

 The Stack Trace Analysis Tool (STAT) is a highly scalable, lightweight tool that gathers and merges stack traces1 from all of the processes of a parallel application.
-STAT is most effective for diagnosing parallel applications that are hung (i.e., deadlock2 or livelock3)
+STAT is most effective for diagnosing parallel applications that are hung, i.e. suffers from a deadlock2 or livelock3.

 The Abnormal Termination Processing (ATP) is a tool that monitors a running program.
 In the event of a fatal signal encountered by the program, ATP will handle the signal and perform analysis on the dying application.